Note: This restaurant is already closed.

-Tom Yum Kung is hot and sour broth with prawns while Tom Khaa Kai is chicken and galangal in coconut cream soup.
-I appreciate that the dishes are cooked according to spiciness level of your choice: mild, medium or spicy.
+Tom Yum Kung is a hot and sour broth with prawns while Tom Khaa Kai is chicken and galangal in coconut cream soup.
+I appreciate that the dishes are cooked according to the spiciness level of your choice: mild, medium, or spicy.

 For chicken dishes, we got to try the Thai Chicken Curry (Php 338) and Pandan Chicken (Php 375).

 The Pandan Chicken is amazingly flavorful and juicy.
 I found the Thai Chicken Curry creamy and delicious.
 I highly recommend both dishes.

 Miss Cora, the head chef and one of the owners, took the time to share with us how she developed the recipes on the menu.
 She is quite welcoming to feedback by guests and always makes sure that the dishes served in Thaipan are of good quality, if not better than most Thai restaurants.

 Other delicious dishes we had is the Cinnamon Pork Ribs (Php 385), Fish Tamarind (Php 330), Soft Shell Crab in Black Pepper Sauce (Php 405) and Stir-Fried Squid and Shrimp (Php 345).

 The Fish Tamarind looks quite simple but is packed with flavors from the tamarind chili sauce.
 The flavors from the other dishes are more complicated but deliver perfectly, especially the Stir-Fried Squid and Shrimp.